 The Conservancy and Grow Pittsburgh work together to provide materials to existing community garden groups in Allegheny County to improve their long-term growth and sustainability.

 Community-focused food garden groups can receive materials such as fencing, raised bed components, compost and topsoil, signage, rain barrels and technical assistance services to keep their gardens growing well.

 Each spring, the Community Garden Sustainability Fund application process opens to submit requests for materials.
-The application process is now open; the second round of applications is due June 1, 2018.
+The application process is now open; the third round of applications is due October 1, 2018.
 For more information or to apply to the Community Garden Sustainability Fund, please visit Grow Pittsburgh's Community Sustainability Fund resource page.